vladimir-laz/eco2ai_prototype/README.md

 # SberEmisisonTracker

 ## Requirements
-If you are running your code in Linux, you will need to get util-linux installed to woork correctly(usually, it is installed by default)
+If you are running your code on Linux, you will need to get util-linux installed to woork correctly(usually, it is installed by default)

 ##  Installation
 As this project is still under development, in order to utilize SberEmisisonTrack correctly please run